gr-grey/Genomic-API-for-Model-Evaluation/src/test_evaluator_container/README.md

-# Evaluator-Predictor Testing Script
+# Evaluator Testing Script Using Dummy Predictor Container

 This repository contains a shell script (`test_evaluator_container.sh`) that automates the testing process for new Evaluator containers against a (dummy) Predictor container for the (dummy) deBoerTest_model.
+You can also choose to test against a different test Predictor container of your choice: just adjust the path in the shell script, as needed.

 ## Features